mixophrygian/ct-blog/tasks.md

 6/3 next:
   -update api tests
-  -Fix routing so that bogus / confused routes just return home -make list of todos before creating porfolio to share -create "About" section explanation of project for project and Guiomar
+  -Fix routing so that bogus / confused routes just return home -make list of todos before creating portfolio to share -create "About" section explanation of project for project and Guiomar

 6/1 next: